 Our mission at the Central Coast Regional Board is developing and enforcing water quality objectives and implementing plans that will best protect the area's waters while recognizing our local differences in climate, topography, geology and hydrology.

-The Central Coast Regional Board is comprised of nine part-time members appointed by the Governor and confirmed by the Senate.
-The Central Coast Board's "basin plan" encompasses our hydrologic areas, issuing waste discharge requirements, enforcement action against violators, and monitoring water quality.
+The Central Coast Regional Board is comprised of seven part-time volunteer members appointed by the Governor and confirmed by the Senate.
+The Central Coast Water Board's "Basin Plan" describes the region and board's legal authority, establishes beneficial uses and associated water quality objectives for surface water and groundwater, and includes implementation plans for the protection and restoration of water quality.

 - Water Boards' Structure

 - Employment Opportunities

 - Regional Board Awards, Success Stories and Recognition

 The Central Coast Region covers the entirety of the coastal, valley and upland areas of Santa Cruz, San Benito, Monterey, San Luis Obispo, Santa Barbara Counties, and southern Santa Clara County as well as very small portions of San Mateo, Kern, and Ventura Counties that collectively make up the Central Coast Hydrologic Unit.
 It includes 378 miles of coastline between San Mateo and Ventura Counties and 3,559 square miles of groundwater basins.
 The Central Coast Region is primarily a rural agricultural region that also includes urban and industrial land uses.
 Major industries include agriculture, and associated food processing, oil production, power production, military installations, technology-based and industrial services and manufacturing, and tourism.

 - Santa Clara (south of Morgan Hill)